braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 1. Go to **Settings** > **Banner Card Placements**.
 2. Give your Banner Card placement a name.
 3. (Optional) Add a description to explain where this Banner Card is intended to be placed.
-4. Enter a placement ID.
+4. Enter a unique placement ID.
 Work with your developer team to define this ID, because they will need to use it during the integration.
+Avoid editing your placement ID after launch, as this can break the integration with your app or website.
 5. Select **Save**.

 Each placement can be used in up to 10 campaigns.

 {% alert important %}
 Placement IDs are unique per workspace.